 - Because P.N.03 takes place in a space colony, Mikami wanted Vanessa’s country of origin to be ambiguous.
 Her name hails from numerous countries.
 Of the name “Vanessa Z Schneider”, Vanessa comes from France.
 Meanwhile the middle name is from England and the last name, Schneider, is German;

 - This article was re-written and updated to fit the new website nearly two years later (2019).
 It was shocking to me just how messy this article was at times and how much information was missing or omitted.
 I learned a lot over the last two years, that’s for bloody sure!

 - This was the third title of the Capcom Five that I played, the first being Resident Evil 4 followed by Viewtiful Joe.
 Coincidence?
 I think not;

 - Vanessa, while not very talkative, is voiced by Jennifer Hale.
 While now famous for her role as Female Shepard in the Mass Effect Trilogy she was then of soon to be fame as Sheena in Tales of Symphonia and the overpriced originator of all screams and grunts of Metroid Prime‘s Samus Aran;

 - Mikami has often stated that he’s not proud of P.N.03.
 As such he reused a lot of ideas and built on them further with his masterpiece Vanquish in 2010;

-- Despite its cult following, there’s a surprising amount of risque artwork of it available of Vanessa;
+- Despite its cult following, there’s a surprising amount of risque artwork of Vanessa;

 源 sources 源